Luc Montagnier: Responses, criticisms, and interviews

-The paper met with harsh criticism for not being peer-reviewed, and its claims unsubstantiated by modern mainstream conventions of physics and chemistry.
-No third party has replicated the findings as of March 2015.
+The homeopathy paper met with harsh criticism for not being peer-reviewed, and its claims unsubstantiated by modern mainstream conventions of physics and chemistry.
 In response to Montagnier's statement that the generally unfavorable response is due to the "non-understanding or misunderstanding of the breakthrough findings", blogger Andy Lewis has written that he has found it difficult to assert what the paper "actually claims", saying: "The paper ... lacks any rigour. ... important experimental steps are described dismissively in a sentence and little attempt is made to describe the detail of the work".
 While homeopaths claim his research as support for homeopathy, many scientists have greeted it with scorn and harsh criticism.

-In a 24 December 2010 Science magazine interview entitled "French Nobelist Escapes ‘Intellectual Terror’ to Pursue Radical Ideas in China", he was questioned about his research and plans.
+In a 24 December 2010 Science magazine interview entitled "French Nobelist Escapes 'Intellectual Terror' to Pursue Radical Ideas in China", he was questioned about his research and plans.
 In the interview he stated that Jacques Benveniste, whose controversial homeopathic work had been discredited, was "a modern Galileo".
-When asked if he was not "worried that your colleagues will think you have drifted into pseudo-science", he replied: "No, because it’s not pseudoscience.
-It’s not quackery.
+When asked if he was not "worried that your colleagues will think you have drifted into pseudo-science", he replied: "No, because it's not pseudoscience.
+It's not quackery.
 These are real phenomena which deserve further study."
 He also mentioned that his applications for funding had been turned down and that he was leaving his home country to set up shop in China so he could escape what he called the "intellectual terror" which he claimed had prevented others from publishing their results.
 He stated that China's Shanghai Jiao Tong University is more "open minded" to his research.
-There he was chairman of the editorial board of a new journal which published his research.
+There he was chairman of the editorial board of a new journal which published his research, Interdisciplinary Sciences: Computational Life Sciences.